juliaphelps/RepData_PeerAssessment1/PA1_template.md

 This analysis endeavors to explore the given activity monitoring device data and identify any potential relationships within the data that could be explored further.
+The basic questions we are looking at are:

+</blockquote><font size=3>*"What relationships can we identify in this data set
+between things like number of steps, time of day, time of week, etc?
+How do the `NA` values in the "steps" variable affect the data?"*</font></blockquote>

 This analysis is designed to take the user all the way through the process, from initial setup to exploratory data analysis, etc.  As such, the entire analysis can be computed by processing this document through `knitr` into an HTML file (other formats have not been tested, but they may work too).
 Additionally, the analysis process is described in detail in this R Markdown file so that the code and thought-process are clear at each step.
 The analysis begins with basic setup, such as loading packages and data, then progresses into